JaviDoria/Airlines-Loyalty-Project/1.Load and Data Preparation/README.md

-# Preparing and examing the files
+# Preparing and examining the files

 # This database contains two CSV files:
 * Customer Flight Activity: